sabifo4/mammals_dating/02_SeqBayes_S2/00_Data_filtering/00_data_curation/afrotheria/filter_tree/README.md

 when running `MCMCtree` without the data to reduce disk space (see next section 3).
 This "dummy" alignment is saved [here](https://github.com/sabifo4/mammals_dating/tree/main/02_SeqBayes_S2/00_Data_filtering/01_alignments/01_mammal_dummy_alns/afrotheria).

+>> **NOTE**: Now, this output "dummy" alignment is saved in the `before_updating_topology` directory
+>> that you will find when you click the link above.
+The "dummy_aln.aln" file you will see in the
+>> main directory when clicking the link above has an extra filtering (keep reading).

 After running this script, you will have the following files:

 ```